vedran-/NiceAttributes/README.md

 - **NiceEditorWindow** - You can create custom editor windows by extending `NiceEditorWindow` class.
 That way you don't even have to create `OnGUI()` method - just create fields and properties like you would for any other class, and they will be displayed in the editor window.

+- **Generic [Group]** - if you have multiple variables in the same group, then all of them except one can use [Group] as a generic placeholder for a group, and just one of them needs to use [HorizontalGroup], [VerticalGroup], [TabGroup], or any other grouping type, to define the actual group type.

+Example:

+[Group("A")] int a, b;
+[Group("A")] string c;
+[HorizontalGroup("A")] float d;
+In this example, all the variables a, b, c and d will be grouped together.
+The group type is defined by the HorizontalGroup attribute on the variable d.
+And if we want to switch the whole group to another type, we just need to change the HorizontalGroup attribute to VerticalGroup, TabGroup, or any other group type.

 TODO:
 - GenericGroup